oliversalzburg/markdown-blockdiag/README.md

 ## Use

-Wrap your diagram in a code black, tagged with the name of the tool to convert it:
+Wrap your diagram in a code block, tagged with the name of the tool to convert it:

 	```blockdiag